• Loading stock data...

 Before Garrett, Vikings wide receiver Justin Jefferson held the richest non-quarterback contract with the four-year, $140 million extension he signed in 2024 that pays an average annual salary of $35 million.
 Coincidentally, Chase and Jefferson were college teammates with Burrow at LSU.

-The Bengals narrowly missed the playoffs last season with a 9–8 record, but led the NFL in passing yards and touchdowns, thanks to the receiving duo of Chase and Higgins.
+The Bengals narrowly missed the playoffs last season with a 9–8 record, but they led the NFL in passing yards and touchdowns, thanks to the receiving duo of Chase and Higgins.

 Before signing the extension, Chase was set to make $21.8 million in 2025 off the fifth-year option in his rookie contract.
 At the NFL Draft combine in February, Bengals director of player personnel Duke Tobin told reporters that paying Chase was “our priority” and wanted to make him the “No. 1 non-paid quarterback in the league.”
 He delivered on both fronts.